diegohaz/arc/README.md

 The source code should be placed in `src`; public/static files should be placed in `public` so they can be included in the build process.

+If you want a clean and minimal source code without the predefined components and tests, just use the `src-min` instead by renaming it to `src` (and removing or renaming the older one to something like `src-example`).

 ## FAQ

 ### How do I know if the component I'm creating is an atom, molecule or organism?